 Excessive blood levels may cause changes in cardiac output, total peripheral resistance, and mean arterial pressure.
-With central neural blockade these changes may be attributable to block of autonomic fibers, a direct depressant effect of the local anesthetic agent on various components of the cardiovascular system, and/or the beta-adrenergic receptor stimulating action of epinephrine when present.
+With central neural blockade these changes may be attributable to block of autonomic fibers, a direct depressant effect of the local anesthetic agent on various components of the cardiovascular system.
 The net effect is normally a modest hypotension when the recommended dosages are not exceeded.